Center for Opinion Research

 The data were weighted to be representative of the Texas register voter population.
 Iterative weighting was used to balance sample demographics to the state population parameters.
 The sample is balanced to match parameters for gender, age, race/ethnicity, and education using an iterated process known as raking.
 These parameters were derived from 2018 Current Population Survey to reflect Texas’s electorate.
 The use of these weights in statistical analysis ensures that the characteristics of the sample closely reflect the characteristics of registered voters in Texas.

-In this poll, the sampling error for 1,199 registered voters in Texas is +/- 2.8 percentage points at a 95 percent confidence interval.
-The survey’s design asked additional questions to 474 registered voters who identify with the Democratic Party as members or independents that lean towards the party (margin of error of +/- 4.5%).
+In this poll, the sampling error for 1221 registered voters in Texas is +/- 2.8 percentage points at a 95 percent confidence interval.
+The survey’s design asked additional questions to 586 likely voters who indicated they would vote in the Democratic Primary (margin of error of +/- 4.05%).
+Similarly, there were 567 likely voters to represent the electorate in the Republican primary (margin of error of +/- 4.12%).